Constitution of Louisiana: Louisiana Constitution of 1812

 The first constitution was made after the Constitution of Kentucky with three stark differences.
 A Bill of Rights was not included, the system of law was (and still is) based on Civil law instead of English Common law, and the use of parishes instead of counties.
 The first constitution was drafted on January 22, 1812, and Louisiana became a U.S. State on April 30, 1812.

 Antebellum period

 In Louisiana, the period of time from 1812 until the start of the American Civil War is considered to be the antebellum period, although some use 1789 as the beginning.
 The period gave renewed fever to abolitionists and in 1814 the founding of the Manumission Society of Tennessee furthered anti-slavery sentiment.

-The Constitution of 1812, originally called the Constitution or Form of Government of the State of Louisiana, was biased against the common person, as only wealthy white men who paid taxes could vote.
-The U.S. House of Representatives displayed a prejudice and show of power that would prove to be indicative of the future of people of color in the United States and the state of Louisiana.
-Although the candidates for governor would be voted upon, the constitution provided that the legislature chose from the two who received the most votes.
+According to the Constitution of 1812, originally called the Constitution or Form of Government of the State of Louisiana, that while the candidates for governor would be voted upon, the constitution provided that the legislature chose from the two who received the most votes.